-Your Company had received declarations from all the Independent Directors of the Company confirming that they meet with the criteria of independence as prescribed both under sub-section (6) of Section 149 of the Companies Act, 2013 along with Rules framed thereunder and Regulation 16(1)(b) of the SEBI Listing Regulations.
+Your Company had received declarations from all the Independent Directors of the Company confirming that they meet with the criteria of independence as prescribed both under sub-section (6) of Section 149 of the Companies Act, 2013 along with Rules framed thereunder and Regulation 16 and Regulation 25 of the SEBI Listing Regulations and are not disqualified to act as Independent Directors.
+They have also complied with requirements of Code for Independent Directors prescribed in Schedule IV of the Companies Act, 2013.
 There has been no change in the circumstances affecting their status as independent directors of the Company.